robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 ---

-# MEMOIZATION 📎
+# **MEMOIZATION** 📎

 ### WHEN YOU DO IT RIGHT, YOU ONLY DO IT ONCE

-- Memoize ≅ cache

 - The first time you call a memoized function with a set of arguments, it stores the results

-- The next time, it just looks them up
+- The next time, it looks them up; memoize ≅ cache

-- Can store results in a dictionary or an ivar
+- Can store results in a dictionary, ivar, etc.

 - Allows the derivative to “tie the knot” when building a cyclic grammar *from* a cyclic grammar